Bulk Spacetime Encoding via Boundary Ambiguities

-However, rather than working with each root $\mu_{n,q}$ individually, we find it more natural and illuminating to exploit the $S_n$ symmetry and instead formulate $\text{Det}(\vec{\mathcal{M}}^{(n)}(\textbf{g})) = 0$ in terms of $n$ elementary symmetric polynomials $E_n(\mu^m)$.
+Yet a more natural and illuminating formulation emerges by leveraging the $S_n$ symmetry and labeling the equations in $\text{Det}(\vec{\mathcal{M}}^{(n)}(\mathbf{g})) = 0$ in terms of $n$ elementary symmetric polynomials $E_n(\mu^m)$.
 These polynomials can be related to $g_{vv_i}$ and $g_{vr_{i-1}}$ via the polynomial coefficients $V_{n,m}$ in Eq. \eqref{equ_mu_order_n_vieta}.
 Specifically, by invoking Vieta's formula, we obtain

 where we define $v_{n,m}=(-1)^{n-m}V_{n,m}$ for convenience.
-Here, $E_n(\mu^m)$ serve as known parameters extracted from the set of pole-skipping points, while the coefficients $v_{n,m}$ are generally algebraic functions of $g_{vr_{i-1}}$ and $g_{vv_i}$.
+Here, $E_n(\mu^m)$ serve as known parameters extracted from the set of pole-skipping points, while the coefficients $v_{n,m}$ are generally algebraic functions of $g_{vv_{i}}$ and $g_{vv_{i-1}}$.
 Under this reformulation, the $q^{\text{th}}$ equation in $\text{Det}(\vec{\mathcal{M}}^{(n)}(\textbf{g}))=0$, denoted $\text{Det}(\mathcal{M}^{(n)}_q(\textbf{g}))=0$, corresponds to the identity $E_n(\mu^q)- \frac{v_{n, n-q}}{v_{n, n}} =0$.